DataDog/dd-trace-py/docs/basic_usage.rst

 ``ddtrace.auto``
 ----------------

-To set up instrumentation within your application, call ``import ddtrace.auto`` as early as possible in your application.
+To set up instrumentation within your application, call :ref:`import ddtrace.auto<ddtraceauto>` as early as possible in your application.
 This will only work if your application is not running under ``ddtrace-run``.

 ``patch_all``